UPB-FILS-MDAD/upb-fils-mdad.github.io/docs/lab/05/index.md

 Make an app that can:

-1. Receive the `android.intent.action.AIRPLANE_MODE` system broadcast using a statically registered broadcast receiver.
-Display in a Toast massage the state of the airplane mode.
+1. Receive the `android.intent.action.AIRPLANE_MODE` system broadcast using a dynamically registered broadcast receiver.
+Display in the logs the state of the airplane mode.
 2. Send a custom explicit broadcast the extras `"Hello from explicit broadcast!"`.
-And dynamically register a receiver that will display the message in a Toast.
+And statically register a receiver that will display the message in a Toast.
 3. Use an `EditText` + `Button` to send the hash of the input message using an **implicit** broadcast.
 Make sure to use a separate thread for the message hashing.
 Add a dynamic broadcast receiver and display the hashed message in a Toast.

 :::note

 Use can use this function to hash the message

 ```kotlin